 It's terribly hard not to think you're better than another girl because you can run faster or serve with better accuracy.
 It's tough not to be filled with pride when we earn first-team all-conference honors and our rival doesn't.
 Or, on the flip side, it's hard not to think we're worthless when we don't match up against those who are more skilled.
+We feel less...inferior-and that sentiment doesn't stop on the court.
 We feel less as a woman.